Rugged, natural, soulful and liberating. A land of compelling fascination

 Namibians have a somewhat relaxed attitude to dress codes.
 A jacket and tie is very unusual.
 A pair of sensible shoes, jeans and a t-shirt is recommended.
 During the day it is generally hot, so pack light weight loose fitting clothes in natural fabrics, such linen or cotton, that will keep you cool and are easy to wash and dry.
 Long sleeved shirts and long trousers will protect you against mosquitoes at night.

 Once a professional hunting guide, now turned professional guide and part of the anti-poaching unit, Jaco is an extremely knowledgeable, considerate, bush-tracking local Namibian who brings a lot of added extras to the walks and game drives on this holiday.
 He’s a full time guide, but also owns a farm.
 His first language is Afrikaans; he learnt to speak English on a working visit to England when he was 19.
 He also speaks fluent German, Dutch and gets by in a couple of the local tribal languages, Himba and Herero.
 As an aside, he likes catching snakes, and he feels most at home when he’s camping in the bush and enjoying a braii (BBQ).

-Jaco will be leading all our 2017 Namibia tours.
+Jaco will be leading our April and September 2017 Namibia tours.

 Dates & Prices

 - Single room: £280

 - No flight holiday starts day 2 in Windhoek, finishes Windhoek day 15